Dead cat bounce: Variations and usage

+In the cases where the price rebounds twice, the pattern is referred to as the Cat's Ears.

 Technical analysis

 A "dead cat bounce" price pattern may be used as a part of the technical analysis method of stock trading.
 Technical analysis describes a dead cat bounce as a continuation pattern in which a reversal of the current decline occurs followed by a significant price recovery.
-The price fails to continue upward and instead falls again downwards and surpasses the previous low.
+The price fails to continue upward and instead falls again downwards, often surpassing the previous low.
 This phenomenon can be difficult to identify at the time of occurrence, and like market peaks and troughs, it is usually only with hindsight that the pattern is able to be recognised.